The not so honorable Dick Durbin

 The third contention was rebutted by Sen. Hatch during the floor debate.

 Recently, Durbin questioned another Seventh Circuit nominee, Amy Barrett, about her religion, implying that because she is “an orthodox Catholic,” she cannot judge certain cases fairly.
-The indecency of this line of inquiry, as well as the constitutional concerns it raised, was noted across the political spectrum.
+The indecency of this line of inquiry and the constitutional concerns it raised were noted across the political spectrum.

 There’s much more to be said against Schumer’s paean to his second-in-command.
 Some of it can be found in our archive of Durbin posts.
-See for example, “Dick Durbin: Worse Than Stupid, Part 2.”
+See, for example, “Dick Durbin: Worse Than Stupid, Part 2.”